 \subsection{Detecting a sparse subgraph}

-We will assume that the large matching exhibited in \cref{large_red_matching} has colour $1$ for the remainder of this section.
+Without loss of generality, we will assume that the large matching exhibited in \Cref{large_red_matching} has colour $1$ for the remainder of this section.
 Let $R$ represent the set of vertices whose colour degree with respect to the colour $1$ is one.
-Let $U$ be the set of vertices whose colour degree with respect to the colour $1$ is at least two. \begin{observation} $|R| \geq \dfrac{(2\mu-n)n}{\mu}$ and $|U| \leq \dfrac{n^2}{\mu}-n$. \end{observation} \begin{proof} From \cref{c_isolated_edges}, there are exactly $\dfrac{|R|}{2}$ $1$-coloured isolated edges forming a perfect matching in the induced subgraph $G[R]$.
-Along with \cref{large_red_matching}, this would imply that $|R| \geq \dfrac{(2\mu-n)n}{\mu}$ .
-Since $|R|+|U|=n$, we know that $|U| \leq \dfrac{n^2}{\mu}-n$. \end{proof}
+Let $U$ be the set of vertices whose colour degree with respect to the colour $1$ is at least two.
+Clearly, $R \cup U= V(G)$. \begin{observation} $|R| \geq \dfrac{(2\mu-n)n}{\mu}$ and $|U| \leq \dfrac{n^2}{\mu}-n$. \end{observation} \begin{proof} From \Cref{c_isolated_edges}, every vertex $v \in R$ has exactly one $1$-coloured isolated edge incident on it, and each $1$-coloured isolated edge is incident on two vertices in $R$.
+Therefore, there are exactly $\dfrac{|R|}{2}$ $1$-coloured isolated edges forming a perfect matching in the induced subgraph $G[R]$.
+Along with \Cref{large_red_matching}, this would imply that $|R| \geq \dfrac{(2\mu-n)n}{\mu}$ .
+Since $|R|+|U|=n$, we infer that $|U| \leq \dfrac{n^2}{\mu}-n$. \end{proof}

 Note that since $n \geq 6$, we have $|R| \geq \dfrac{(2\mu-n)n}{\mu} = (2-\dfrac{n}{\mu})n \geq (2-\sqrt{2})n \geq 3.5$.
 Since $|R|$ must be integral, $|R|\geq 4$.
 Therefore, there exists at least two $1$-coloured isolated edges.